jpype-project/jpype/doc/userguide.rst

 At its heart, JPype is about providing a bridge to use Java within Python.
-Depending on your prospective that can either be a means of accessing Java libraries from within Python or to expand the ability to use if Java using Python syntax for interactivity and visualization.
+Depending on your prospective that can either be a means of accessing Java libraries from within Python or a way to use Java using Python syntax for interactivity and visualization.
 This mean not only exposing a limited API but instead trying to provide the entirety of the Java language with Python.

 To do this, JPype maps each of the Java concepts to the nearest concept in Python wherever they are similar enough to operate without confusion.
-We have tried to keep this as Pythonic as possible though it is never without some rough edges.
+We have tried to keep this as Pythonic as possible, though it is never without some rough edges.

 Python and Java share many of the same concepts.
 Types, class, objects,